-If you only have time in your life to experience the Oregon coast once, Cannon Beach delivers on nearly everything that makes this scenic side of the world so special.
-Both the name of the popular coastal city and miles of sandy beach accessed from its backdoor, Cannon Beach's star feature is the towering Haystack Rock, a top-rated tourist attraction of the Oregon coast.
-It was created by ancient lava flow and millions of years of tectonic plate movement.
-Simply standing in the presence of this 235-foot basalt sea stack makes for a unique beach experience.
+Cannon Beach is both the name of the popular coastal city and the miles of sandy beach accessed from its backdoor.
+The coastline's star feature is the towering Haystack Rock – one of the top attractions on the coast.
+Ancient lava flow and eons of tectonic plate movement created this eye-catching rock formation.
+And simply standing in the presence of this 235-foot basalt sea stack makes for a unique beach experience.

-Upscale places like the Surfsand Resort and The Ocean Lodge in Cannon Beach offer an unbeatable overnight experience, and other oceanfront hotels like the Tolovana Inn and Land's End at Cannon Beach offer more value and the same great views.
+Upscale places like the Surfsand Resort and The Ocean Lodge in Cannon Beach offer an unbeatable overnight experience.
+Other oceanfront hotels like the Tolovana Inn and Land's End at Cannon Beach offer more value and great views.

-2. Cape Kiwanda State Scenic Area Editor's Pick
+2. Cape Kiwanda State Scenic Area

-The southernmost cape to visit on the Three Capes Scenic Route, Cape Kiwanda is the only major headland on the Oregon coast comprised of sandstone.
-This gives the promontory a different complexion compared to the rest of the capes along the coast and provides many unique things to do.
+Cape Kiwanda is the southernmost cape to visit on the Three Capes Scenic Route and is the only major headland on the Oregon coast comprised of sandstone.
+This gives the promontory a different complexion compared to the rest of the capes along the coast and provides a unique range of things to do.

-Accessible via a gentle path from the parking area, the beach south of Cape Kiwanda is great for tide pooling, surfing, whale watching, and watching the sunset behind Pacific City's own offshore Haystack Rock.
+The wide beach is also popular for tide pooling, surfing, whale watching, and admiring Pacific City's own offshore Haystack Rock.
 Sunsets are undeniably a popular time at Cape Kiwanda, and oceanside restaurants in Pacific City provide a great place to sit and enjoy the show.